bhase/furnace/README.md

 - Temperature measurent with PT100 (can measure up to 400° C)
 - Temperature and humidity measurement, removeable for reflow solder
 - A display for current and target temperature, time etc.

+## Open points

+- how warm will it be in the intended installation placw at 250°?
+- temperature control algorithm (simple two point?)